ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 <h2 id="evaluating_influence_diagram"> Influence Diagram Evaluation </h2>

-Influence diagrams were conceived as a compact, intuitive way to describe decision problems, yet practitioners still had to transform them into a different format (i.e., a decision tree) in order to evaluate them.
-Until the 1980s, when Shachter (1986) showed how to evaluate the network directly, turning the diagram into a self-contained modelling and inference language.
+Influence diagrams were conceived as a compact, intuitive way to describe decision problems, yet practitioners initially had to transform them into a different format (i.e., a decision tree) in order to evaluate them.
+Until the 1980s, when <a href="http://www.cis.umassd.edu/~x2zhang/courses/CIS561/readings/EvaluatingID.pdf"><u>Shachter (1986)</u></a> showed how to evaluate the network directly, turning the diagram into a self-contained modelling and inference language.

 Shachter's **arc-reversal / node-reduction algorithm** reverses arcs and sequentially eliminates variables, summing over chance nodes and maximising over decision nodes while pushing expected-utility information forward.